Nexolight/TeamDesk/README.txt

 However finnaly I dediced to use the Artistic Licence 2.0. for some reasons.
 Well I should say "we" since I made this project at work for the Federal Departement of Defence (Switzerland).
-Luckily they allowed me to choose a licence and publish this project uder some conditions.
+Luckily they allowed me to choose a licence and publish this project under some conditions.

 ################################################################################